 - Hair loss is a common symptom of ringworm; this condition can often be mistaken for cradle cap or dandruff due to the manner of hair breakage.

 - Red patches on the face can mimic the symptoms of eczema, but could be a symptom of ringworm.

 - The patches can be extremely itchy, especially in children suffering from ringworm.

 - The growth of the patches in a ring-like shape, and rapid increase in the number of such patches is a typical characteristic of ringworm.

 - These patches on the skin can grow between a half-inch to an inch in a circular shape with slightly raised borders and a clear area in the centre.
 This type of patch indicates ringworm.

 Diagnosis of Ringworm

-Ringworm is known to manifest through an extremely distinct wound or patch on the skin; this allows doctors to make the diagnosis through a physical examination and by taking a medical history.
-If there are still doubts about the diagnosis, the doctor can take shavings of skin from the affected area and do bedside test called potassium hydroxide preparation followed by microscopic examination.
+Ringworm is known to manifest through an extremely distinct rash on the skin; this allows doctors to make the diagnosis through a physical examination and by taking a medical history.
+If there are still doubts about the diagnosis, the doctor can take scrapings of skin from the affected area and do bedside test called potassium hydroxide preparation followed by microscopic examination.

-If unattended ringworm can lead to following complications.
+If left untreated, ringworm can lead to the following complications

 - An additional infection could leave your young one weak; they may need to go on an extended course of antibiotics.